 Most are open-work brass spheres inlaid with gold and silver and decorated with geometric and vegetal patterns, formulaic inscriptions, and, in the early period, stylised gures.
 This particular delicate incense burner belongs to the early Mamluk period.
 Made of two hemispherical halves, it has a gimbal cup that rotates on a single axis, ensuring that the cup always remained upright.

 This mechanism is currently known as ‘Cardanic suspension’, named after the 16th-century Italian mathematician Geronimo Cardano.
 The surface displays many gures that together represent the attributes of royal life: hunting, music, drinking, and furusiyya (equestrianism).

 A series of saluki hunting dogs run around the rims of both hemispheres and gures of an archer on a horse, a falconer, a seated royal gure with a cup in his hand, and three musicians occupy the six roundels that make up the middle register of both hemispheres.
 This is an outstanding example of a royal or a princely incense burner even though the absence of a dedicatory inscription on its surface suggests that, despite its high quality, it might have been made commercially and not commissioned by a specific patron.

 Photographs of Major Monuments and the Landscape

 Also included in the exhibition are photographs of major monuments and landscape, spanning the country’s long history, amplify the message.
 This exhibition inspires new understanding of Syria’s past and present, and invites new ways of thinking about its future.

-Until 26 February, Aga Khan Museum, Toronto, www.agakhan.com
+Syria: A Living History, until 26 February, Aga Khan Museum, Toronto, www.agakhan.com